|Phone:||(716) 532-3325 ext. 5109|

 | Chapter 14||The Age of Reform|

 All homework assignments are posted on this website'scalendar.
-The two best tools to keep track of the academic progress of a seventh grade student are the homework texts and parent portal.
-Parent Portal accounts are available to all Gowanda Middle School parents.
-They allow you to look at all your child's grades in real time, as they are entered by your child’s teachers.
-Clickherefor more information on Parent Portal or the Homework Texts.
+The two best tools to keep track of the academic progress of a e student are the homework texts and Schoology.
+Student Schoology accounts allow them to look at their grades in real time, as they are entered by your child’s teachers.
+Students and teachers can send each other mail with in Schoology.
+Clickherefor more teacher contact information.

 Homework is almost always due the next class day after it is assigned.
 Handouts are listed on this web page so all students can check what isdueand print off thehandout 24 hours a day.
 Unexcused late work will only be worth half credit.
 Homework is generally worth 10 points.